spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-chatgpt.md

 You **need to register the bot user manually** before setting up the bot.

-Choose a strong password for the bot.
-You can generate a good password with a command like this: `pwgen -s 64 1`.
+Generate a strong password for the bot.
+You can create one with a command like `pwgen -s 64 1`.

 You can use the playbook to [register a new user](registering-users.md):